TSANZSRS Hosts Respiratory Workshops in Perth

 The workshops will be led by senior respiratory physicians and allied health professionals, providing opportunities for interaction and mentoring.
 Topics such as exercise-induced breathlessness and chronic breathlessness management will be explored through masterclasses that incorporate live demonstrations and multidisciplinary discussions.

-This initiative comes at a time when the demand for skilled respiratory professionals is increasing, particularly in light of new programs like the Australian National Lung Cancer Screening Program.
+This initiative comes at a time when the demand for skilled respiratory professionals is increasing, particularly in light of new programmes like the Australian National Lung Cancer Screening Program.
 By integrating education with clinical practice, TSANZSRS aims to enhance the quality of care provided by the next generation of respiratory specialists.

 Further details regarding registration and workshop participation are available on the TSANZSRS ASM website.